Adapted from Diana Henry’s recipe

 - Leaves from a small bunch of mint, torn

-Prepapre a super large ziplock plastic bag, alternatively a large roasting tin.
+1. Prepare a super large resealable plastic bag, alternatively a large roasting tin.

-In a mortar, crush the garlic to a paste with the salt, add the garlic along with the pomagranet molasses, honey, olive oil and lemon juice to the plastic bag or tin, mix well place the lamb inside coating it in the marinade, seal well, put in the fridge for about 12 hours.
+3. Add the garlic along with the pomegranate molasses, honey, olive oil and lemon juice to the plastic bag or tin, mix well, place the lamb inside coating it in the marinade, seal well, put in the fridge for 12 hours, up to 24.
+Occasionally give it a mix to make sure the marinade is doing its job.

-Shred the lamb at the table and serve with pomegranate and mint, plus flatbreads or couscous and a salad.
+6. Shred the lamb at the table and serve with pomegranate and mint, plus flatbread or couscous and a salad.